t-schreibs/sound-accumulator/content/artists/Combobox.md

 ${infoTable}

 ## About
-Combobox is Zach Kay, Tyler Schreiber, Ben Headwall, and Cody.
+Combobox is Zach Kay, Tyler Schreiber, Ben Headwall, and Cody Iott.